-- (c) It is the parent or carer's responsibility to inform the school in writing if there have been any changes in the administration of their child's medication. - (d) It is the parent or carer's responsibility to ensure that employers providing work placements and off-site training providers are aware of any changes in their child's medical condition and any prescribed medication.
+- (c) It is the parent or carer's responsibility to inform the school's Pupil Receptionist in writing if there have been any changes in the administration of their child's medication. - (d) It is the parent or carer's responsibility to ensure that employers providing work placements and off-site training providers are aware of any changes in their child's medical condition and any prescribed medication.

-8. Non-prescription medicines
+8. Non-prescription Medicines